oracle-livelabs/oci-core/oci-fullstackdrs/drpg-members/drpg-members.md

 ## Introduction

 In this lab, we will add members to the DR Protection groups created and associated in the previous lab.
 Ashburn is a primary region, and Phoenix is the standby region.
+This is an optional lab, in case if you want to destroy all the OCI resources.

 Estimated Time: 15 Minutes